shakasan/quodlibetLCDScreen/README.md

 # quodlibetLCDScreen

-This is a little plugin for Quod Libet audio player that allow you to display current song Artist/Title on an external USB LCD Screen.
+This is a little plugin for QuodLibet audio player that allow you to display current song Artist/Title on an external USB LCD Screen.

 ![screen1](lcd.jpg)